eames1127/VoiceRecognition/README.md

-# VoiceRecognition application.
+# Voice Recognition application.

 ###About:
 This is a simple (1st) voice registration application.

 The intention is just to experiment with the speech ability to gain a better understanding.

 ###Features:
 * Speak recognition.